Our aims and objectives

 - Encourage the scientific activities of countries in Europe and co-ordinate the development of common European standards.

-- Promote the entry of young scientists into the field and support their ongoing professional development.
+- Promote the entry of Early Career Scientists into the field and support their ongoing professional development.

 - Provide guidance and information to the public on matters relating to brain function and the treatment of brain disorders.